AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the heathen ideas of endless punishment by others.
-We know that even while the apostles lived some of the early Christians had accepted new, or retained ancient errors, for which they were reprimanded by the apostles. \"False teachers\" and \"philosophy and vain deceit\" were alleged of them, and it is the testimony of scholars that errors abounded among them, errors that Christianity did not at first exorcise.
+We know that even while the apostles lived some of the early Christians had accepted new, or retained ancient errors, for which they were reprimanded by the apostles.
+"False teachers" and "philosophy and vain deceit" were alleged of them, and it is the testimony of scholars that errors abounded among them, errors that Christianity did not at first exorcise.
 But the questions concerning human destiny were not at all raised at